Improving Your Recruitment Process: Best Ways & Practices

 Was your potential employer taken aback by your opening offer?
 Reduce the tension by lightening the mood.
 A Havard study concluded that humour, used appropriately, can be effective to negotiate salary.

 In this case, diffuse tensions by making a joke.
-Laugh it off and interject with something more light-hearted, “I’m sorry, I know that figure is too high.”
+Laugh it off and interject with something more light-hearted like, “I’m sorry, I know that figure is too high.”
 However, your counterpart can take the joke the wrong way.
 Hence, humour should be kept as a last resort.

 Our advice – tactfully navigate your opening offer.